SatyamSingh-Git/credit-card-fraud-detection/README.md

 The goal of this project is to build a machine learning model that can accurately identify fraudulent credit card transactions from a highly imbalanced dataset.
 The pipeline demonstrates a professional data science workflow, emphasizing best practices such as preventing data leakage, robust evaluation, and proper handling of imbalanced data.

+## New features
+- Streamlit demo app (`streamlit_app.py`) — interactive UI for entering transaction features and getting a live fraud probability.
+- Training script (`scripts/train_model.py`) — trains an XGBoost model with SMOTE and saves it to `models/xgb_model.pkl`.
+- XGBoost added and integrated; quick tuning examples included in the notebook.
+- Outlier removal (IQR) applied on selected features in the subsample.
+- `requirements.txt` updated to include `streamlit` and `joblib`.

 ## Dataset

 The project uses the "Credit Card Fraud Detection" dataset, which is publicly available on Kaggle.